Kano State Nigeria Travel Guide

 Waste management has a significant challenge in Kano.
 Formal recycling not much infrastructure.
 Littering is common in some locations.

 Shortage of water can be an issue, especially during the long dry season.
 Be mindful of your water usage in hotels.
-Report any leaks.
+Notify about any leaks.

-Make thoughtful travel choices that back environmental well-existence and local communities.
+Make thoughtful travel choices that support environmental well-existence and local communities.

 Reduce your waste output by avoiding excessive packaging.
 Carry out what you carry in.
 Use bins, or ask hotel staff about proper disposal.